I note a whole bunch of recent announcements:

 Salesforce is now competing with a whole ‘nother bunch of its top partners with its new High Velocity Sales Cloud.
 It adds better dialer and cadence functionalities, among others, competing at least in part with a dozen or more of its top partners.
 While a lot of this functionality isn’t completely new, it’s about 4 years into a wave of new innovation in the sales automation space.

 On a more personal note, and at the more extreme end, I note that after 11 years, DropBox plans to pilot e-signatures in their app.
 After many years, Zendesk just acquired Base to enter the CRM space, now competing with many key partners, at least in part.
-Twilio announced IVR as a core capability, competing in part with some of its top API partners.
+Twilio announced IVR and contact center building blocks as core capabilities, competing in part with some of its top API partners.

 This is part of life in SaaS.
 Not only does competition grow as folks take notice of your progress — especially after about 4-5 years, once you get big enough even the top execs at BigCos can see it — but it often starts with your partners.
 It’s natural.
 The ones that see the biggest synergies are also the ones that see the easier path to directly expanding into your space.
 We touched on this a bit back in the early days of SaaStr here.

 So what should you do?

 - First, plan for it — and don’t get your dander up.
 If your top partner is going to compete with you in 3-4 years, well, that’s 3-4 years you have to leverage their customer base and get a huge headstart.
 Think of it that way.
 Still share your roadmap, even a lot of your confidential information.
 If they are going to compete, they are going to compete.